Mnpezz/NFCommunicator/README.md

 # NFCommunicator

-**NFCommunicator is an offline cryptographic identity wallet.** It uses inexpensive, physical NFC cards as encrypted portable storage for Bitcoin wallet seeds, Nostr identities, Cashu credentials, and secure messages.
+**NFCommunicator is an offline cryptographic identity wallet that stores encrypted secrets on inexpensive NFC cards.** It securely manages Bitcoin wallet seeds, Nostr identities, Cashu credentials, and private messages without relying on cloud services or permanently storing secrets on your phone.

 ---